-With the termination of fire season, requirements for providing fire-fighting equipment at logging sites or obtaining a burn permit from ODF are no longer in effect.
+With the termination of fire season, requirements for obtaining a burn permit for residential yard debris burning are no longer in effect.
 Terminating fire season does not relieve landowners or forest operators of lawful responsibilities concerning the safe burning of debris or slash.

 Specific Smoke Management/Burning Advisory Information:

 · If you are under the protection of a rural or city fire department, please call and ask what their burning restrictions are.
 Burn permits for burn barrels or small amounts of yard debris are not required on lands protected by the Oregon Department of Forestry.
 In addition, burning within the Confederated Tribes of the Umatilla Indian Reservation requires a permit from CTUIR.
 Follow all requirements within the permit.